Monkhouse Law Successful in Reinstating Bank Employee at BMO After Unjust Dismissal

 4. If the employee is in a managerial role

-The employee in Maticevic worked for BMO for 18 years as a Financial Planner until he was terminated because of “changing business requirements” – BMO argued this was a discontinuance of function.
+The employee worked for BMO for 18 years as a Financial Planner until he was terminated because of “changing business requirements” – BMO argued this was a discontinuance of function.
 The dismissed employee made an Unjust Dismissal Complaint.

 Section 240 is the section of the CLC that provides employees the right to fight back against unjust dismissals: